-The consultant shall study the grievance redress guidelines for the IWMDP and then mobilize, form and train at the community level the Grievance Management Committees (GMC) at village, Sub County and District levels in their roles and responsibilities.
-The composition of the grievance management committees shall ensure effective representation of vulnerable groups of refugee like women, people with disabilities, and elderly among others.
-The consultant shall ensure that GMC members receive adequate training and each of the GMC is provided with basic tools like grievance register as well as basic stationery to facilitate the operations of these committees.
+The consultant shall study the grievance redress guidelines for the IWMDP and then mobilize, form and train the Grievance Management Committees (GMC) at village, Sub County and District levels in their roles and responsibilities.
+The composition of the grievance management committees shall ensure effective representation of vulnerable groups of refugee like women, people with disabilities, elderly among others The consultant shall ensure that each of the GMC is provided with basic tools like grievance register as well as basic stationery to facilitate the operations of these committees.
 In addition, the consultant shall ensure that grievance redress awareness is undertaken during the meetings with stakeholders as well as grievance related IEC materials provided to community members.
 To ensure efficient and effective grievance redress, the consultant shall hold grievance review meetings with the GMCs to review the grievance registers, progress of each grievance, challenges, required actions from the supervising consultant and contractors as well as provide the required on-the-job capacity building to ensure timely management and resolution of all grievances.
 The consultant will then follow up and bring to the attention of the Supervising Consultant on all outstanding community grievances for resolution and reporting in time.
 The consultant shall also support the supervising consultant and contractors to form Workers GMCs, document thematic grievances and monitor progress of resolution of workers' grievances.

-2.4.4 Mitigating social risks of HIV/AIDS and other STIs, GBV and VAC baseline reports shall be reviewed by MWE and updated in District meetings.
-The consultant shall also review the contractors' codes of conduct for HIV/AIDS, SH, GBV & VAC and recommend to the supervising consultant on any improvements needed for adoption and sensitization to the contractor's workers as part of contractors' environmental and social management plans.
+2.4.4 Mitigating social risks of HIV/AIDS and other STIs, GBV and VAC

+The consultant shall study the ESMF, RPF, ESIA and RAP reports to analyze and update the baseline conditions for HIVIAIDS, GBV & VAC focusing on the trends, causes, drivers, forms, hotspots, awareness, attitudes, and practices, available services, implementing partners and gaps and the mitigations to strengthen risk management.
+The baseline reports shall be reviewed by MWE and updated in District meetings.
+The consultant shall also review the contractors' codes of conduct for HIV/AIDS, GBV & VAC and recommend to the supervising consultant on any improvements needed for adoption and sensitization to the contractor's workers as part of contractors' environmental and social management plans.
 Working with existing local partners, the consultant shall establish mechanisms for case management and referral for HIV/AIDS, GBV and VAC.
 It will be the duty of the consultant to integrate HIV/AIDS, GBV and VAC messages during the stakeholders meetings and other engagements.
-The consultant will coordinate with institutions handling cases of SH, GBV and VAC and shall publicize referral pathways to support a survivor centered approach for both local host communities and refugees.
+The consultant will coordinate with institutions handling cases of GBV and VAC; and publicize referral pathways to support survivor centered approaches.